The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Introduction

 The second (and so far, last) robust GW detection of a BNS merger occurred at the start of the third GW-detector observing run (O3).
-GW190425 was discovered on April 25, 2019, at 08:18:05 UTC, at a distance of $159^{+69}_{-72}\ Mpc$ and with a total binary mass of $3.4^{+0.3}_{-0.1}\ M_{\odot}$ \citep{gw190425}.
-The event was detected only by a single LIGO detector, making its localization poorly constrained, with a $10183\ deg^{2}$ 90\% uncertainty region initially \citep{GCN24168_ligo}.
-This region shrank about one day later to $7461\ deg^{2}$ \citep{GCN24228_ligo}, but grew back to $9881\ deg^{2}$ in the final localization published in the second GW Transient Catalog \citep[GWTC-2;][]{gwtc2}.
+GW190425 was discovered on April 25, 2019, at 08:18:05 UTC, at a distance of $159^{+69}_{-72}$ Mpc and with a total binary mass of $3.4^{+0.3}_{-0.1}$ M$_{\odot}$ \citep{gw190425}.
+The event was detected only by a single LIGO detector, making its localization poorly constrained, with a 10183 deg$^{2}$ 90\% uncertainty region initially \citep{GCN24168_ligo}.
+This region shrank about one day later to 7461 deg$^{2}$ \citep{GCN24228_ligo}, but grew back to 9881 deg$^{2}$ in the final localization published in the second GW Transient Catalog \citep[GWTC-2;][]{gwtc2}.
 The localization parameters are summarized in Table \ref{tab:alerts_summary}, and the localization maps are shown in Figure \ref{fig:localizations}.

-No coincident GRB was detected by the Fermi Large Area Telescope \citep[Fermi-LAT;][]{fermi_lat,gcn_24174_fermi_lat}, the Swift Burst Alert Telescope \citep[Swift/BAT;][]{swift_bat,gcn_24184_swift_bat} nor by the Fermi-GBM \citep{gcn_24185_fermi_gbm}.
-The INTErnational Gamma-Ray Astrophysics Laboratory \citep[INTEGRAL;][]{integral} reported a detection of a low significance signal, associated with a BNS merger \citep{integral_bns_link}, but with no localization information to robustly tie it to GW190425 \citep{gcn_24178_integral3}.

 An extensive EM followup effort to find the kilonova associated with GW190425 began shortly after the initial alert.
 However, no significant kilonova candidate was identified.
 This was attributed to the larger distance, higher component masses, more equal mass ratio, and to the larger localization compared to GW170817 \citep[e.g.][]{hosseinzadeh_190425_190426,lundquist_saguaro_non_detection_190425,gw190425, foley_updated_gw190425_parameters, gompertz_goto_o3, kyutoku_190425_as_bhns, sagues_o3_non_detection, camilletti_nr_sim, dudi_nr_simulations, radice_no_prompt_collapse}.
-However, here we show that, according to some models, the emission from the GW190425 kilonova could have been detected by existing facilities, and that most of the localization could have been covered within hours, had the EM followup effort been coordinated.
+However, here we show that, according to some models, the emission from the GW190425 kilonova could have been detected by facilities that took part in the search, and that in principle most of the localization could have been covered within hours, had the EM followup effort been coordinated.